 - The first listing is free: The first time that you use the service you do not have to worry about listing fees.
 There is no risk of losing money from not finding a tenant, which makes this a great starting point for inexperienced landlords.

 - Your listings are displayed on several different platforms: Openrent shows your vacant property to as many potential tenants as possible.
-They will show your listing on sites like Gumtree, Rightmove, Zoopla and more.
+They will show your listing on sites like Gumtree, Rightmove, Zoopla, and more.
 Other online services may only show your listing on their own website which reduces your odds of being seen.

-- Multiple types of service to choose from: Openrent provides a decent selection of choice for advertising your property.
+- Multiple types of service to choose from: Openrent provides a decent selection of choices for advertising your property.
 There is a free service which just advertises on Openrent.
-An ultimate advertising service which advertises on all major property sites, this also comes with a free trial option.
+An ultimate advertising service that advertises on all major property sites, this also comes with a free trial option.
 Lastly, there is a service that also includes Rent Now which is a service that passes a lot of the work onto Openrent.
 Services like contract drafting and rent collection.

 - Much cheaper than other agencies: If you were to use a traditional property agency to let your property you would have to deal with larger bills for all the services.
-Openrents affordable (and sometimes free) services make them a much more reasonable option for new aspiring landlords.
+Opponents affordable (and sometimes free) services make them a much more reasonable option for new aspiring landlords.

 HomeToGo is a very large rental platform.
 It is a site focused on holiday rentals.
 So it is more appealing if you live in a popular tourist area.
 With millions of holidays booked through the platform every year you have access to a large audience of potential tenants.
 There are a lot of reasons to consider using HomeToGo including:

 - You can make a lot of money: HomeToGo users are looking for great holidays and great lodging for those holidays.
-Since they are travelling for fun rather than looking for somewhere to live long term, they are willing to spend more money.
+Since they are traveling for fun rather than looking for somewhere to live long term, they are willing to spend more money.
 You can get multiple rich tenants staying with you each holiday season and really rake in the profits.

-- It is easy to get started: HomeToGo has an easy to navigate user interface and listing your property on the platform is very easy.
+- It is easy to get started: HomeToGo has an easy-to-navigate user interface and listing your property on the platform is very easy.
 All you have to do is list your property and provide some information and you are set.
 Depending on your location you could receive offers very quickly after signing up.

 - They are partnered with many different online rental platforms: Hundreds of different sites like TripAdvisor, Booking.com, and Homestay.com are partnered with HomeToGo.
-This means that anyone that looks for a holiday home through these platforms will be funnelled into HomeToGo.
-Your property will be seen by millions of people coming through these sites, drastically increasing the visibility.
+This means that anyone that looks for a holiday home through these platforms will be funneled into HomeToGo.
+Your property will be seen by millions of people coming through these sites, drastically increasing visibility.